Pamela Nash

 Pamela Ann Catherine Nash (born 24 June 1984) is a Scottish Labour Party politician who has served as the Member of Parliament (MP) for Motherwell, Wishaw and Carluke since 2024.
-She previously served as Chief Executive of Scotland in Union, a campaign group launched in March 2015 to help keep Scotland within the United Kingdom.
+She previously was Chief Executive of Scotland in Union, a campaign group launched in March 2015 to help keep Scotland within the United Kingdom.
 Between 2010 and 2015 she was the Labour MP for Airdrie and Shotts.

 Early life and career

 Pamela Nash was born in Airdrie, North Lanarkshire, and educated locally at St Margaret's High School, Airdrie and Chapelhall.
 Nash lost her mother and stepfather when she was 17.

 She spent her first summer after high school volunteering at a school in Nyeri, Kenya, and followed this up with a placement in Uganda during her time at university.
 She studied politics at the University of Glasgow, specialising in human rights and international development.

-Nash was the parliamentary officer for the Young Fabians and a member of the Scottish Youth Parliament, where she served on the executive committee and was the convenor of the External Affairs Committee.
+Nash was the parliamentary officer for the Young Fabians and a member of the Scottish Youth Parliament, where she was on the executive committee and was the convenor of the External Affairs Committee.
 She interned for John Reid for one year as his constituency assistant and subsequently was employed for a period of three years as his parliamentary assistant.